 The number of filled cells means how well you perform on the way to your maximum 100% destination.

 - It is exciting and forwards the attention to your dashboard

 - It is visually clear and detectable.
 Every square provides various visual communication of attained target per KPI beyond simple visualization of data.

-- It is readable and portrayed data is noticeable during the first glance.
+- It is readable and portrayed data is noticeable at the first glance.

-- The difference with pie chart is that waffle chart prevents the deformation of the displayed information.
+- The difference between pie charts is that a waffle chart prevents the deformation of the displayed information.

 - It is not only information presented as cells, but it also means the worth of the cell excluding all the tones and shades that it has.